Jorge Rivero

 Jorge Rivero (born Jorge Pous Rosas; June 15, 1938) is a Mexican actor, with a career spanning two continents (America and Europe), primarily in Spanish-language media.
 He has been also credited as George Rivers and George Rivero.

 Early life

-Rivero was raised in Mexico City and proved to be an excellent athlete,[3] excelling in track, jai alai and water polo.[4]
-At an early age, he became a bodybuilder[5] and has used weightlifting to maintain his physique throughout his life.
-Graduating from Colegio Universitario Mexicano in 1960 with a degree in chemical engineering, Rivero then became an actor.
+Rivero was raised in Mexico City and proved to be an excellent athlete, excelling in track, jai alai, and water polo.
+At an early age, he became a bodybuilder and has used weightlifting to maintain his physique throughout his life.
+In 1960, he graduated from Colegio Universitario Mexicano with a degree in chemical engineering, and then he became an actor.